ezralazuardy/cats/README.md

 CATS is a Contactless Automatic Thermal Scanner that uses Arduino UNO R3 and HTTP Request to automate thermal scanning purposes.

-This project use [PlatformIO](https://platformio.org) for compiler and package manager.
+This project used [PlatformIO](https://platformio.org) for compiler and package manager.

 <br/>